Skip to content

 vs Dishka

 Dishka is the closest library to modern-di — also typed, also scopes-first, also integrating with FastAPI/Litestar/FastStream — and it's more established, with many more integrations and a larger community.
-If you need arbitrary custom scopes, async resolution, or an integration modern-di doesn't have yet (aiogram, Taskiq, gRPC, …), Dishka is an excellent choice.
+If you need arbitrary named scopes, async resolution, or an integration modern-di doesn't have yet (aiogram, Taskiq, gRPC, …), Dishka is an excellent choice.

 modern-di's deliberate differences: